Hiking the East Sleeping Giant Trail (Nounou Mountain) on Kauaʻi

 Hiking the East Sleeping Giant Trail

-The East Sleeping Giant Trail begins up a series of 23 switchbacks, give or take, to get to the Nounou Ridge that leads up to the summit.
+From the trailhead, the East Sleeping Giant Trail begins climbing almost immediately up a series of about 23 switchbacks, depending on how you count, to get to the Nounou ridge line that leads up to the summit.

-These are the first views of the summit.
+These are the first summit views of Nounou.

-Go right when you come to this section in the photos below.
+Go right when you come to this section in the photo below.

 Go Right